Collective flow of fermionic impurities immersed in a Bose-Einstein Condensate

 We therefore turn to the full dynamics of the fermions as described by the Boltzmann-Vlasov equation,

 where $f$ is the fermion distribution at momentum \textbf{p} and position \textbf{r}, and $I_{\rm coll}$ is the collision integral.
-Anticipating the absence of collisions for fermions only interacting with the BEC, in the absence of thermal excitations, we may set $I_{\rm coll} =0$.
+Anticipating the absence of collisions for fermions only interacting with the BEC, in the absence of thermal excitations, we set $I_{\rm coll} =0$.
 Then, to first order in $g_{\rm BF}$, we derive a scaling ansatz for the fermions' width, assuming a harmonic trap and fermionic impurities that are deeply immersed in the BEC~\cite{Castin1996,Menotti2002,Liu2003}:

-Here, $c_i$ is the dimensionless scaling parameter of the width of the Fermi gas, with $c_i(t{=}0)\,{=}\,1$.
-This ansatz captures the fermionic response to the BEC's superfluid mode on the attractive side~\cite{Supplement}, which can thus indeed be explained as the dissipationless flow of fermions experiencing the coherent interactions with the BEC.
+Here, $c_i$ is the dimensionless scaling parameter of the width of the gas of fermionic impurities, with $c_i(t{=}0)\,{=}\,1$.
+This ansatz (shown in grey lines) captures the fermionic response to the BEC's superfluid mode on the attractive side~\cite{Supplement}, which can thus indeed be explained as the collisionless flow of fermions experiencing the coherent interactions with the BEC.
 The simple ansatz fails for repulsive interactions above $a_\text{BF}\,{>}\,100\,a_0$ where the mean-field potential is strong enough to repel fermions from the BEC.
-A full numerical simulation of the dissipationless Boltzmann-Vlasov equation~\cite{Supplement} -- including the temperature-dependent fermionic cloud size and the trap anharmonicity -- is shown as the black solid line in Fig.~\ref{fig:collective2}, which accurately captures all of the observed modes across all interaction strengths, validating our neglect of the collisional term in Eq.~\ref{eq:BVE}.
+A full numerical simulation of the collisionless Boltzmann-Vlasov equation~\cite{Supplement} -- including the temperature-dependent fermionic cloud size and the trap anharmonicity -- is shown as the black solid line in Fig.~\ref{fig:collective2}, which accurately captures all of the observed modes across all interaction strengths, validating our neglect of the collisional term in Eq.~\ref{eq:BVE}.